cl0udsw1tch/NavierStokesSolver/README.md

 # Navier-Stokes Simulation

 This project contains a Python module `navierstokes.py` that simulates fluid dynamics using the Navier-Stokes equations.
+For information regarding the overall methodogoly consult the [report](docs/report.pdf).

 ## Purpose